samdanTetteh/Dog-Friendly/README.md

 # Notes
 - Dog-Friendly has offline support.
 Data is retrieved from the remote and saved when data is established

-# Future improvements
+# Future Improvements
 - Network notification when data is restored.
-- Improve views by introducing [compose](https://developer.android.com/jetpack/androidx/releases/compose)
+- Make UI Improvements and possibly introduce introducing [compose](https://developer.android.com/jetpack/androidx/releases/compose)

 # Issues faced
 - Implementing instrumentation tests with *Hilt*